-TL;WR: SIP Provider changed their 1xx-rel implementation and removed an SDP from the final invite (Closer to RFC now).
+TL;WR: SIP Provider changed their 1xx-rel implementation when migrating from a Genman/cs2k platform to Metaswitch and removed the SDP from the final invite (Closer to RFC now).
 Shoregear switches can’t deal with that apparently (pfft-RFC? hah!).
-Suggested Matching: Earl-Grey & Bourbon.
+I begrudgingly admit that state machines are hard.

 Shoretel Voice Switch (SG-90, Director 14.2)